daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 greater flexibility, enabling users to access and manage their responses across devices and contexts.

-#### The user must be able to enter, edit and review answers into input fields embedded within a publication.
+#### The user must be able to enter, edit and review answers into input fields embedded within a publication

 The input fields must support a range of common types, including single-line text fields, multi-line text areas, radio buttons,